noid-group/BOCS/README.md

 BOCS v3 implements a new (faster) algorithm for calculating the G matrix.
 However, the default behavior is still to use the original algorithm.
 To use the new algorithm, simply include [Skip_Triple_Loop] in your par.txt file.
 See the new manual for more information.

+## BOCS v4
+BOCS v4 slightly modified the format of .btp files.
+Any .btp file created with an earlier version of BOCS will cause errors with the newer BOCS format.
+If you try to use an old .btp file with a newer version of BOCS, BOCS will print a message saying that you need to re-translate the dumped .tpr file with the new version of BOCS.